atelier-cartographique/static-sectioner/README.md

 If a `templates-dir` attribute is found on the `section` element, it will take precedence over the default location for templates.

+If a `template-master` attribute is found on the `section` element, it will override default template name (master).

 #### assets

 Under `section`, `asset` elements instructs what to copy over target directory, in the form